• Skip to primary navigation

 Common Causes of Overthinking

 There are many potential causes of overthinking.
-For instance, people who suffer from mental health conditions, such as generalized anxiety disorder or obsessive-compulsive disorder, or social anxiety, are more likely to experience repetitive thoughts as a symptom of their condition.
+For instance, people who suffer from mental health conditions, such as generalized anxiety disorder, obsessive-compulsive disorder, or social anxiety, are more likely to experience repetitive thoughts as a symptom of their condition.

 When you feel like you don’t have control over a given situation, you may overthink to regain some control.
 In addition, if you tend to be a perfectionist, you may overthink situations to ensure everything is done perfectly.